-This naturally leads to a fuller statement: Reality as a whole is, like its parts, a way of newly interacting, and not just one more way, but the uniquely all-inclusive way of newly interacting.
+This naturally leads to a fuller statement: Like its parts, reality as a whole is a way of newly interacting, and not just one more way, but the uniquely all-inclusive way of newly interacting.
 And this too can be supported experientially.
 As Whitehead noted, we don't just construct or infer the whole of reality from the parts—our every experience involves awareness of “the whole occurrence” of reality, “dissecting it into a threefold scheme, namely, 'The Whole,' 'That Other,' and 'This-My-Self.'"
 Every experience involves differing ways of newly interacting, one way being uniquely all-inclusive.

 Reframing How We Think of Nature: This thoroughly interactive understanding of reality accounts for what we call matter in some contexts and what we call mind in other contexts (more below), for what we call causation in some contexts and what we call freedom in other contexts (more below), even for what we call things/substances in some contexts and what we call properties in other contexts (things and properties are somewhat repeatable ways of interacting—"eddies in the constant flux of process").
 This also accounts for the evolution of complexity through natural selection.
 Natural selection results directly from the self-selective, relationship involving the all-inclusive way of newly interacting with all less inclusive ways.
 There is no need for an external designer, nothing beyond this newly self-selective interactivity, since interactivity is, you could say, already beyond itself.
 There are no gaps either.
 But there is a version of what Lutheran theologian Dietrich Bonhoeffer famously called the "beyond in the midst of our life" (more here).
 Bonhoeffer was speaking of God.
 But in process thought, with or without mentioning God, this ever-present "beyond" involves all that is concretely right here, right now, which is always immeasurably more than the abstract, semi-repeatable patterns popularly equated with nature.
 As Catherine Keller would say, nature itself is "apophatically entangled."
 Transcendence is everywhere, without exception, naturally.